nico-rodriguez/authentication-app/README.md

 - Strong password enforcement
 - OAuth authentication (GitHub and Google)
 - `httpOnly` cookies for session management
-- Client and server code written in a modular and highly scalable way
+- Client and server code are written in a modular and highly scalable way
 - Profile images stored in Cloudinary
 - Automatic dark mode
 - Redis database for session storage
-- Query and modify local Redis entries in real time
+- Query and modify local Redis entries in real-time

 **Note:** for the GitHub OAuth to work, third-party cookies must be enabled.